freenas/freenas-docs/userguide/tasks.rst

 The wizard allows loading previously saved replication configurations and simplifies many replication settings.
 To see all possible :ref:`replication creation options <Advanced Replication Creation>`, click :guilabel:`ADVANCED REPLICATION CREATION`.

 Using the wizard to create a new replication task begins by defining what is being replicated and where.
-Choosing *On a Different System* for either the :guilabel:`Sources Datasets` or :guilabel:`Destination Dataset` requires an :ref:`SSH Connection <SSH Connections>` to the remote system.
-Open the drop-down menu to choose a previously configured connection or click *Create New* to open a dialog for configuring an SSH connection.
+Choosing *On a Different System* for either the :guilabel:`Sources Datasets` or :guilabel:`Destination Dataset` requires an
+:ref:`SSH Connection <SSH Connections>` to the remote system.
+Open the drop-down menu to choose an SSH connection or click *Create New* to add a new connection.

+To choose a dataset, click |ui-browse| and select the dataset from the expandable tree.
+Multiple :guilabel:`Source Datasets` can be chosen.

-Start by defining the :guilabel:`Source Datasets` to be replicated.
+Start by selecting the :guilabel:`Source Datasets` to be replicated.
-Choose the location of the datasets, *On this System* or *On a Different System*.
-Use the dataset browser to select each dataset to include in the replication task.
+Source datasets on a remote system need a :ref:`Periodic Snapshot Task <Periodic Snapshot Tasks>`, or the snapshots can be manually selected by setting :guilabel:`Replicate Custom Snapshots` and entering a snapshot :guilabel:`Naming Schema`.
+The schema is a pattern of the name and `strftime(3) <https://www.freebsd.org/cgi/man.cgi?query=strftime>`__ *%Y*, *%m*, *%d*, *%H*, and *%M* strings that match names of the snapshots to include in the replication.
+The number of matching snapshots is shown.
 There is also a :guilabel:`Recursive` option to include child datasets with the selected datasets.

-Source datasets on a remote system need a configured :ref:`Periodic Snapshot task <Periodic Snapshot Tasks>` or the dataset snapshots must be manually selected by setting :guilabel:`Replicate Custom Snapshots` and entering a snapshot :guilabel:`Naming Schema`.
-The schema is the name and `strftime(3) <https://www.freebsd.org/cgi/man.cgi?query=strftime>`__ *%Y*, *%m*, *%d*, *%H*, and *%M* strings that match the snapshots to include in the replication.
-The number of matching snapshots is shown.

-Now configure the :guilabel:`Destination Dataset`.
-Define the location of the dataset and use the dataset browser to select the storage location for replicated snapshots.
+Now choose the :guilabel:`Destination Dataset` to receive the replicated snapshots.
+Only a single dataset can be chosen.

 Using an SSH connection for replication adds the :guilabel:`SSH Transfer Security` option.
 This sets the data transfer security level.
-The connection is authenticated with SSH, then data can either be encrypted during transfer to maximize protection or left unencrypted to maximize transfer speed. **WARNING:** Transferring data without encryption is only recommended for secure networks.
+The connection is authenticated with SSH.
+Data can be encrypted during transfer for security or left unencrypted to maximize transfer speed. **WARNING:** Encryption is recommended, but can be disabled for increased speed on secure networks.

 A suggested replication :guilabel:`Task Name` is shown.
-This can be overwritten, but be sure to enter a unique name for the task.
-When the source and destination have been configured, click :guilabel:`NEXT` to configure when the replication runs.
+This can be changed to give a more meaningful name to the task.
+When the source and destination have been set, click :guilabel:`NEXT` to choose when the replication will run.

 .. _tasks_replication_wizard_screen2_fig: